Stewards of the Land: Balancing Crop Production and Wildlife Conservation Goals

 In the 19th century, The Hudson Valley was a landscape dominated by open agricultural areas comprised largely of an extensive grass-based, low-technology farming system.
 Today, the landscape looks quite different, and Bobolinks are declining across our region in large part due to increased development, reforestation and more intensive management of hayfields and pastures.

 The goals of wildlife conservation and crop production are often seen as at odds with one another.
 In order for both sides to be successful we must be sensitive to one another’s goals.
 Restricting activities in hayfields for the duration of the Bobolink breeding season might be impractical for most farmers.
 And at the same time, more intensive mowing isn’t a suitable match for grassland birds.
 A strategy that works involves biologists and farmers at the table together, generating solutions that work for all involved.
 New management techniques developed by researchers and incentive programs for farmers hold promise as solutions that work for both wildlife and farmers.

-This season at the Hudson Valley Farm Hub, we began taking steps to manage areas of the farm with grassland birds in mind.
+During the 2017 season at the Hudson Valley Farm Hub, we took steps to manage areas of the farm with grassland birds in mind.
 Our intention with these practices is to create examples of beneficial habitats and management practices that can serve as inspiration to other farmers.

 First, most of our hayfields at the Farm Hub have been strategically placed in historically flood-prone areas with the goals of preventing erosion as well as providing habitat for wildlife.
 Second, in 2018 we plan to try alternative mowing strategies in some of our hayfields.
 For example, in a recent study, researchers in our region demonstrated that performing a first cut of hay before June and waiting 65 days before the second cut allows Bobolinks to successfully fledge young from hayfields (Perlut et al 2011).